Thick brane in mimetic $f(T)$ gravity: Abstract

 \section{Abstract}

 We apply the mimetic $f(T)$ theory into the thick brane model.
 We take the Lagrange multiplier formulation of the action and get the corresponding field equations of motion.
-Considering the mimetic field as a single-kink or a double-kink, we find solutions for different kinds of $f(T)$.
+We find solutions for different kinds of $f(T)$.
 Besides, we investigate the stability of the mimetic $f(T)$ brane by considering the tensor perturbations of the vielbein.
 Localization problem is also studied and it is shown that the four-dimensional gravity can be recovered for all the solutions.
 The effects of the torsion show that for the polynomial form of $f(T)$, the zero mode has a split compared with that of $f(T)=T$, but the situations for the exponential form of $f(T)$ are similar to that of $f(T)=T$.